Aggregation over Metric Spaces: Proposing and Voting in Elections, Budgeting, and Legislation: Formal Model

 $L_p$ norm estimators have been widely studied in the statistical literature~\cite{sposito1990some}, and are usually applied when estimating the parameters in linear regression models.
 The choice of the parameter $p$ in this context critically depends on the underlying distribution, and reflects a tradeoff between the number of samples needed (the \textit{efficiency} of the estimator) and its sensitivity to departures from normality in the residual distribution (the estimator's \textit{robustness}) \cite{pennecchi2006between}.

 To better understand the notion of $L_p$ estimation, observe that $L_1(V)$ minimizes the \textit{sum of absolute errors}, $L_2(V)$ minimizes the \textit{mean squared error}, and $L_\infty(V)$ minimizes the maximal distance from all the ideal points.\footnote{In the statistical context there is an underlying assumption of some unknown distribution; this corresponds to objective social choice, in which the goal of voting rules is to recover some assumed ground truth~\cite{moulin2016handbook}.
-Here we are interested in subjective social choice, in which the goal of voting rules is to aggregate individual opinions of agents~\cite{moulin2016handbook}; thus, we do not speak of $L_p$ estimators but of $L_p$ aggregators.} $L_p$ norms have been also studied within the social choice literature (e.g.,~\cite{paths}).
+Here we are interested in subjective social choice, in which the goal of voting rules is to aggregate individual opinions of agents~\cite{caragiannis2017subset}; thus, we do not speak of $L_p$ estimators but of $L_p$ aggregators.} $L_p$ norms have been also studied within the social choice literature (e.g.,~\cite{paths}).
 Intuitively, in the context of vote aggregation, the choice of the parameter $p$ reflects the relative influence of an individual in a joint decision making.
-For example, applying $L_\infty$ as a voting rule results, intuitively, with egalitarian properties in the sense that it does not disregard outliers (in this context we mention the work of Aziz et al.~\cite{aziz2018egalitarian} which use the maximum operator to achieve this kind of egalitarianism).
-Further intuition regarding the role of the parameter $p$ in the aggregation appear in Section~\ref{section:oned}.
+For example, applying $L_\infty$ as a voting rule, intuitively, protects minority rights, in the sense that it does not disregard outliers (in this context we mention the work of Aziz et al.~\cite{aziz2018egalitarian} which use the maximum operator to achieve the same protection for minorities).
+Further intuition regarding the role of the parameter $p$ in the aggregation appears in Section~\ref{section:oned}.